The FCC has denied part and dismissed part of beIN Sports's program carriage complaint against Comcast.

 “Our practices and decisions with respect to beIN’s programming are justified by clear data and marketplace facts," Comcast said about dropping the programming, describing the complaint as "just another attempt by beIN to use the regulatory process improperly to try to extract non-market carriage terms from Comcast."

-Back in March 2018, beIN Sports filed its initial complaint, saying the cable operator had violated both the program carriage rules and a nondiscrimination condition in its NBCU purchase agreement, violations it said had occurred before the Jan.
+Back in March 2018, beIN Sports filed its initial complaint, saying the cable operator had violated both the program carriage rules and a nondiscrimination condition in the NBCU purchase agreement, violations it said had occurred before the Jan.
 20, 2018, expiration of that deal condition.

 BeIN was looking at the bright side and mulling its options following the Media Bureau decision.